MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-requestsessionupdate-method.md

 author: jswymer
 ---
 # REQUESTSESSIONUPDATE Method
-This method passes the object it is called on to the client, along with the boolean.
+Passes a SessionSettings object to the client to request a new session that uses the user personalization properties in the object.
+The current client sessesion is terminated and a new session is started with the personalization settings in the    This method passes the object it is called on to the client, along with the boolean.
 Before it does that, if the boolean is true, it stores all the contents of the object to the database.
 This means we will assume all fields to be set, and throw if something does not validate.

 Create new complex type SessionSettings to pass around the session settings to be used.
 This type contains the properties shown on the My Settings page which can be edited by the user: the profile, company, work date, locale, language and time zone.